gitdapps/gitd-docs/samples/test1.md

 !!! note

-    This is fancier admonition, too bad its also not a thing.
+    This is a fancier exclaimations admonition, too bad its also not a thing.
 This one turns out to be just `<code>`.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla et euismod nulla.

 > :memo: **Note:** Sunrises are beautiful.